 Lambs Farm Famous Farmyard

-The Lambs Farm Farmyard will open daily March 30th through November 1, 2015.
-Come and enjoy Lambs Farm's famous Farmyard.
+The Lambs Farm Farmyard will open daily March 25th through October 30, 2016.
 Meet Miss Wiggles, the 450-pound pig with an affinity for Bavarian Crème donuts and Oreo Cookies®, and meet all of the new miniature animals, including Levi the miniature horse.
 Climb into the petting zoo with goats, sheep and lambs.
 Check out the llamas, alpacas, cows, horses, ducks and more.
 Enjoy a ride on the old-fashion carousel or the train.
 Then challenge friends and family to a round of mini golf!
 Farmyard memberships are available.
 Day passes for all activities available for $8 for adults and $12 for children 2-12.

-9th Annual Galena Oktoberfest
+10th Annual Galena Oktoberfest

-Annual German celebration featuring live music, kids games, wiener dog races and lots of food and beverage.
+Annual German celebration featuring live music, kids games, wiener dog races and lots of food and beverages.

 Sycamore's Steam Show and Threshing Bee

-The History of the Northern Illinois Steam Power Club invites you to their annual Sycamore Steam Show & Threshing Bee August 13th - 16th, 2015.
+The History of the Northern Illinois Steam Power Club invites you to their annual Sycamore Steam Show & Threshing Bee.
 This family friendly event is a great way to step back in time and see many antique machines at work.
 Threshing using steam engines and gas tractors.
 Also, a sawmill in operation sawing logs into lumber using Steam Power and Baling Straw using Club's 1900 Sandwich stationary wire-tie baler are just a few of the engaging machine exhibitions that will be presented at the Bee.
 There will also be Barrel Train rides, rope making, mule team wagon rides and much more to entertain everyone.

-Tempel Lipizzan's 2015 Performances
+Tempel Lipizzan's 2016 Performances

 Witness artistry and history come to life as the Tempel Lipizzan stallions enchant audiences with their power, intelligence and grace.
 From the play of newborn foals to the leaps of athletic stallions, the Tempel Lipizzans are an experience for the entire family.
 This unique performance set to music has become a Lake County favorite.
-Save and buy tickets in advance.
 Come early and enjoy a lunch or dinner in the cafe.
 Please visit the website for performance schedule.